-- Recognize our obligations to treat wild salmon as a public trust. - Be a positive step toward a reasonable legacy for future generations. - Constitute a shield against irreversible decisions within the park boundaries. - Reduce the effects of the fragmented management of ecosystems. - Give the recovery of ecological processes and natural production priority over the focus on commodity production. - Demonstrate the fallacy in the belief that technology always supersedes ecology. - Give the staff of management agencies the incentive to think differently about their stewardship responsibilities.
+- Recognize our obligations to treat wild salmon as a public trust; - Be a positive step toward a reasonable legacy for future generations; - Constitute a shield against irreversible decisions within the park boundaries;

+- Reduce the effects of the fragmented management of ecosystems; - Give the recovery of ecological processes and natural production priority over the focus on commodity production; - Demonstrate the fallacy in the belief that technology always supersedes ecology; and - Give the staff of management agencies the incentive to think differently about their stewardship responsibilities.

-We said the wild salmon national park was a bold new initiative, but the idea has had a long history.72 In 1892, Livingston Stone gave a prescient speech to the twenty-first meeting of the American Fisheries Society calling for a national salmon park.
+We said the wild salmon national park was a bold new initiative, but the idea has had a long history.119 In 1892, Livingston Stone gave a prescient speech to the twenty-first meeting of the American Fisheries Society calling for a national salmon park.
 His passionate speech included this statement:

 "Provide some refuge for salmon, and provide it quickly, before complications arise which may make it impracticable, or at least very difficult...
-If we procrastinate and put off our rescuing mission too long, it may be too late to do any good."73 Stone's remarks suggest he sensed the consequences of the irreversibility principle even though he may not have known it by its current name.
+If we procrastinate and put off our rescuing mission too long, it may be too late to do any good."120

+Stone's remarks suggest he sensed the consequences of the irreversibility principle even though he may not have known it by its current name.
-The many attempts to create salmon refuges or sanctuaries in the last century failed; however, federal waterfowl managers were rapidly creating a system of refuges for migratory waterfowl.74 Salmon managers chose to rely on hatcheries and ignore the benefits of a system of salmon refuges.
-That decision is another example of how the reliance on hatcheries contributed to a detrimental decision that has not been reversible for most of a century.

-The life cycle of wild salmon-their dependence upon widespread networks of rivers and streams-forces us to shift our thinking on what a national park would look like.
+There were many calls for the creation of salmon refuges or sanctuaries in the last century.
+They all failed.
+Salmon managers chose to rely on hatcheries and ignore the benefits of a system of salmon refuges.
+During the same time federal waterfowl managers were building a system of refuges for migratory waterfowl.121 The salmon managers decision is another example of how the reliance on hatcheries contributed to a detrimental decision that has not been reversible for most of a century.
+The life cycle of wild salmon - their dependence upon widespread networks of rivers and streams - forces us to shift our thinking on what a national park would look like.
 A block of land set aside for protection (e.g. Yellowstone) would not serve wild salmon well.
-Instead, we need to imagine a connected network of streams and rivers, throughout the Pacific Northwest, with different levels of protection.
-The protection given to streams and rivers in undeveloped areas would be different from the protections provided along city greenways.
-What matters is the effort to integrate appropriate protections over the range of rivers and streams that salmon depend upon.
+Instead, we need to imagine a connected network of streams and rivers throughout the Pacific Northwest with different levels of protection.
+The protection given to streams and rivers in undeveloped areas would be different from the protection provided along city greenways.
+What matters is the effort to integrate appropriate protections over the range of rivers and streams that salmon depend on.